Daniel J. Frey

 I can affirm what Dr. King has said.

-The tenants, the foundations of racism, are taught in our places of protestant, evangelical houses of worship to the faithful as the foundation of society.
+The tenets, the foundations of racism, are taught in our protestant, evangelical houses of worship to the faithful as the foundation of society.

 More than once, I listened to the following tale from the pew.